 Then the route brings you back to where you began: Christchurch.
 To find out what to do in this reviving city, take a look here: Christchurch – Guide for Backpackers.

-Alpine Pacific Triangle
+What to see on the Alpine Pacific Triangle

 Starting from Christchurch again, this road trip takes you to north Canterbury.
-Here, you’ll have wildlife encounters, go to a holiday park region with everything from adventure activities to relaxing hot pools, and go through a vineyard district.
+Here, you’ll have wildlife encounters, go to a holiday park region with everything from adventure activities to relaxing hot pools and go through a vineyard district.

 The Alpine Pacific Triangle starts with a long stretch of road leading to Kaikoura.
 Along the way, you’ll pass surf beaches and enjoy the scenic coastal road.
 Kaikoura itself is one of the best spots in the world to go whale watching.
 In fact, you can enjoy many wildlife encounters by dolphin swimming, seeing seal colonies and spotting albatross.